segmentio/kafka-go/README.md

 ### Compression

-Compression can be enable on the writer :
+Compression can be enabled on the `Writer` by configuring the `CompressionCodec`:

 ```go
 w := kafka.NewWriter(kafka.WriterConfig{